About AISNSW

 The Board includes a number of observers representing key school-based stakeholder groups from the independent schools sector

-AISNSW is a not-for-profit organisation governed by a Board of 15 directors.
-Ten of these are elected representatives of member schools and five are appointed by directors.
-The Board includes a number of observers representing key school-based stakeholder groups from the independent schools sector, including nominees from:
+AISNSW is a not-for-profit organisation governed by a Board of directors.
+Ten of these are elected representatives of member schools and up to five are appointed by directors.

 Applying for Membership to AISNSW